Arbor Day Foundation Recognizes Township for 9th Time

-ROBBINSVILLE, NJ – (April 9, 2019) - For the eighth time since 2011, the Arbor Day Foundation has recognized Robbinsville Township as a "Tree City USA" Community in honor of its commitment to effective urban forest management, ADF President Dan Lambe announced.
+ROBBINSVILLE, NJ – (April 24, 2020) - The Arbor Day Foundation recently recognized Robbinsville Township as a "Tree City USA" Community for the ninth time in honor of its commitment to effective urban forest management.

 * Tree board or department

 * Annual community forestry budget of at least $2 per-capita

 Robbinsville initially gained 5,771 new trees from the New Jersey Turnpike Authority and the New Jersey Department of Environmental Protection in the spring of 2015 to make up for the nearly 115 acres of forested land the Township ceded for the turnpike expansion.
 The installment is the remaining 7,000 trees were spaced out over the subsequent three years and were worth $3.4 million.

 The Arbor Day Foundation is a nonprofit conservation and education organization of one million members, with the mission to inspire people to plant, nurture and celebrate trees.
 More information on the Foundation and its programs can be found at www.arborday.org/TreeCityUSA.